ljpengelen/markdown-to-pdf/examples/cv.md

 # Luc Engelen

-Software developer
+Software developer and consultant
 {: .job-title}

 {!contact-information.md!}

 ## Profile

-Luc is a software developer that combines a solid theoretical foundation in computer science with practical experience in developing web and mobile applications.
+Luc is a software developer and consultant that combines a solid theoretical foundation in computer science with practical experience in developing web and mobile applications.
 He is a full-stack developer, focussing on React-based front ends and cross-platform mobile applications, and Java- and Python-based back ends.
 Before switching to software development, he obtaining his PhD at the Eindhoven University of Technology (TU/e) and worked as a Postdoctoral researcher and teacher at the same university.